ga-wdi-curriculum/git-branching/readme.md

 3. To allow easy bug fixes on a stable version while features are being developed.
 4. "Branch Early, Branch Often": Branches are lightweight, there is no additional overhead associated with branches, so it can be a great way to organize our workflow

-### Review (5 min)

-Quickly review the basics of git:

-1. What is the most common workflow for committing while working locally?

-2. What commands are used to share changes (commits) between local and remote repos?

-3. Describe the differences between a fork and a clone.

-4. What are the differences between Git and Github?

----
-> Answers:

-> Question 1:
-  1. $ git init
-  2. $ git add <file-name>
-  3. $ git commit -m "commit message"

-> Question 2:
-  1. Add Remote Repo: $ git remote add [remote_name] [remote_repo_url]
-  2. Push Commits: $ git push origin [branch_name]
-  3. Pull Changes/Commits: $ git pull origin [branch_name]

-> Question 3:
-  1. Fork: make a copy of a repo on github under a different account, used for collaboration
-  2. Clone: download an entire remote repository, to be used as a local repository

-> Question 4:
-  1. Git: Git is the version control software we use locally on our computers in order to keep track of our files, directories, and our modifications to them in a central repository.
-  2. GitHub is a public hosting site for storing repositories.
-It's a place where all of our repos are stored remotely on a server.

 ### ![](mechanical.png) You Do: Branching Exercise (15 min)

 We are going to start with a [brief tutorial](http://pcottle.github.io/learnGitBranching/).
 This is an introduction to branching.